regosen/get_cover_art/README.md

 if you omit `path`, it will scan the current working directory

 _Pro Tip:_ You can run with `--test` first, then browse/prune the downloaded artwork, then run again with `--no_download` to embed only the artwork you didn't prune.

+The folder-art options allow you do default to embedding local folder art.
+Some other scraping systems may have created cover art: for instance, some Kodi scrapers create a "cover.jpg" image in each album directory.

+Specifying "--use-folder-art before" will use these existing images, and only download images if there is no existing image.
+Specifying "--use-folder-art after" will attempt to download artwork as usual, only falling back on the existing images if the download is unable to locate new art.

+The "--folder-art-name" option allows you to specify the filename(s) to use for this existing folder art.
+It defaults to "cover.jpg \_albumcover.jpg folder.jpg", which are 3 filenames commonly used by other scraping programs.
+You can also use bracket formatting with the artist, album, and title fields: for instance, --folder-art-name "{artist}-{album}-cover.jpg" would create filenames such as "The Beatles-Abbey Road-cover.jpg".

+The "--output-filename" option allows you to specify the filename used to store downloaded files, for interoperability with other systems.
+You __must__ be careful to avoid collisions between different albums: The default is "{artist} - {album}.jpg".
+If you know that all of the albums you're running against have their own directories _and_ you are using "--inline", then you could use something more generic (such as "cover.jpg").

+_Pro Tip:_ If you have a cover.jpg in each album directory, you can use:
+"--use-folder-art before --folder-art-name cover.jpg --inline" and the local images will be used when present (avoiding network lookups).
+You could also specify "--output-filename cover.jpg" if you want to store the newly downloaded covers in a similar location (again, this is only sane in combination with --inline, in cases where each album is stored in a separate directory).

 ### From the Python Environment
 ```